Novel results for the anisotropic sparse grid quadrature: Cost of the anisotropic sparse grid quadrature

 As a consequence, the number of quadrature points in \eqref{eq:anisoset2} with a sequence of univariate quadrature sequence, where the number of points are given by \eqref{eq:choicequadsequence}, is bounded by

 We remark that a similar bound for downward closed index sets has also been used in \cite{EST16} in the context of a sparse adaptive collocation approximation.

-As indicated before, the estimate \eqref{eq:numofpoi2} is not sharp.
-In fact, we see that \(\operatorname{cost}\big(\mathcal{A}_{\bf w}(q,m)\big)\) depends rather linearly than quadratically on the number of multi-indices \( \# X_{\bf w}(q,m)\), cf.~Figures \ref{fig:QuadProb2}--\ref{fig:QuadProb4} from the numerical examples.
+\begin{remark} As indicated before, the estimate \eqref{eq:numofpoi2} is not sharp.
+Our numerical experiments indicate that \(\operatorname{cost}\big(\mathcal{A}_{\bf w}(q,m)\big)\) depends rather linearly than quadratically on the number of multi-indices \( \# X_{\bf w}(q,m)\), cf.~Figures \ref{fig:QuadProb2}--\ref{fig:QuadProb4} from the numerical examples.
 This is due to the fact that an exact representation for the cost is given by

 where \(\zeta_{\alpha_n}\) denotes the number of quadrature points which belong to \(\intQ_{\alpha_n}^{(n)}\) but not to \(\intQ_{i}^{(n)}\) for any \(i<\alpha_n\).
 In our setting of the Gauss-Legendre quadrature, where the number of points is determined by \eqref{eq:choicequadsequence}, this sequence is given by